mauretto78/simple-event-store-manager/README.md

 ```

-Please refer to [Elastic PHP official page](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_configuration.html) to get more details about configuration.

-Events will automatically be sent to Elastic server.
+Now events will automatically be sent to the Elastic server.

+Events are indexed this way, look at the example:

+* `index` : 'aggregate-name',
+* `type` : 'UserWasCreated', // Event class name
+* `id` : 'c4a760a8-dbcf-5254-a0d9-6a4474bd1b62', // eventId
+* `body` : ['name' => 'Mauro', 'email' => 'mauretto@gmail.com' ...] // Full event body

 ## Recording Events

 You can record your Domain Events using `EventRecorder` class or `EventRecorderCapabilities` trait directly into your Entities.